About the Pulmonary Vein Stenosis Program

 - A multidisciplinary approach to patient evaluations, management and follow-up planning that involves specialists from interventional cardiology, pulmonology, cardiac anesthesia, ENT, cardiac intensive care unit, clinical pharmacology, radiology and cardiothoracic surgery

-Monthly program meetings include discussions on:
+Monthly program meetings

 - Patients with recent procedures